sandialabs/qick-dawg/docs/source/installation/Readme_LAN.md

 RFSoC4x2 Schematic <sup>[1](#RFSoc4x2_Schematic)</sup>

-Note if you are worried about removing the balun from your RFSoC4x2, marketplaces such as Digikey sell replacement baluns, if you wanted to restore the functionality of the ADC in the future.
+Note if you are worried about removing the balun from your RFSoC4x2, marketplaces such as Digikey sell replacement baluns which can be used to restore the functionality of modified ADCs in the future.

 ## 1c.
 Connect PMOD digial outputs
-To control the laser through TTL you must connect your laser to the PMOD located on the corner of the board.
+To control the laser with TTL pulses you must connect your laser to the PMOD located on the corner of the board.
 To connect, we cut the female head off a PMOD cable and soldered on a female BNC head instead.
-PMOD A 1-8 are enabled for QICK-DAWG (in the demo we use PMOD 1).
+PMOD A 0-7 are enabled for QICK-DAWG (in the demo we use PMOD 0).
 The image below provides a schematic of the PMOD on the RFSoC4x2.

 <p align="center">
     <img src="./../_staticPMOD.png"